rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 Title: Why Don't You Use virtualenvwrapper?

-If you’re a python programmer, you’ve most likely heard of [virtualenv][].
-If you haven’t, then you need to check it out.
+If you're a python programmer, you've most likely heard of [virtualenv][].
+If you haven't, then you need to check it out.

 > virtualenv is a tool to create isolated Python environments.